karlwitek/launch_school_rb130/README.md

-Directory rb_130 includes all course exercises and includes other exercises.
+Directory rb_130 includes all course exercises and includes other exercises including Ruby Foundation Exercises and Ruby Challenges.

-Note: Lesson 3 work is the todolist remote repo.
+Lesson 3 work is the todolist_project remote repo.

 Lesson todolist_test.rb is a Lesson 2 exercise.
 The file is in the lesson1 directory.